ayush-saha-56/bot9-frontend-assignment/README.md

 ### Todos:
 1. Pixel perfect frontend.
 2. On changing tabs lift the state up to a URL.
+The URL state should persist on reload.
 3. Graph is not required.
 4. Make a custom `category bar` component for the breakdown sections.
 5. Loading states when toggling between tabs.